machinalis/django-test-autocomplete/README.md

  * bash completion 1.1+
  * Django 1.3+
  * I'm using it together with django-nose without problems.
-I see no reason for have it not working without nose
+I see no reason for have it not working without nose.